 Yes.
 The flight originates in an EU member country.
 (Even if you were flying on a non-European carrier, it would still apply, because the flight originates in an EU member country.)

 Despite Brexit, Britain remains part of the European regulatory framework.
 EC 261 will continue to apply.
+UK legislators wrote it into law in 2020 and remains in effect now.

 My flight is a code-share.
 Does EC 261 apply?